School trust faces no confidence vote

 “Unison now has no choice but to move to a vote of no confidence and consider options for further action.”

-The vote comes after MPs challenged the Government to publish details of a £16m turnaround plan agreed between the trust and the Education and Skills Funding Agency.
+The vote comes after MPs challenged the Government to publish details of a £16 million turnaround plan agreed between the trust and the Education and Skills Funding Agency.

 Ministers have yet to elaborate on how the £4.5 million already allocated to the trust has been spent.

-Dr Mary Bousted, joint secretary of the National Education Union, added: “Teachers’ pay progression is one of the lowest in the sector and staff workload is a severe problem.
+Dr Mary Bousted, joint secretary of the National Education Union, said: “Teachers’ pay progression is one of the lowest in the sector and staff workload is a severe problem.

 The vote began on Wednesday, with schools invited to have their say throughout the coming weeks.

-A spokesman for the trust said the changes had put AET on a “solid and sustainable footing”.
+A spokesman for the trust said the changes had put it on a “solid and sustainable footing”.